What Does Fentanyl Look Like?

 Fentanyl is a Schedule II controlled substance , and it is medically used to treat patients with severe pain or to manage pain after surgery.
 It is also sometimes used to treat patients with chronic pain who are physically tolerant to other opioids.

 What does fentanyl look like?
-In its prescription form, fentanyl is known by such names as Duragesic, Actiq, and Sublimaze.
+In its prescription form, fentanyl is known as Duragesic, Actiq, and Sublimaze.
 According to the National Institute of Health (NIH) , fentanyl may be habit-forming.
 Taking certain medications with fentanyl may increase the risk of developing severe or life-threatening breathing problems, sedation, or coma.

 What Does Pure Fentanyl Look Like?

 Fentanyl produced for pharmaceutical use is a white powder.
 Fentanyl produced illegally might be grey, brown, or off-white in color.
-However, the substance is typically concealed in other narcotics, most frequently heroin, rather than being readily available in its pure form.
+However, the substance is typically concealed in other narcotics, most frequently heroin, rather than readily available in its pure form.

 What Does Powdered Fentanyl Look Like?